 Woodlots make up 15,218 acres, or five percent of the County land area.
 25% are found within the 100-Year Floodplain.
 Because trees play a big role in flood management through their ability to absorb and retain stormwater, they are critical pieces to the County's effort to mitigate drainage issues and flooding risk.
 They also play an important role in stabilization of farmland.
-The history of the Midwest has seen the clearcutting of forested land for agriculture become a contributor to soil erosion that not only disturbs ecological habitat, but also threatens food production.
+The history of the Midwest has seen the clear-cutting of forested land for agriculture become a contributor to soil erosion that not only disturbs ecological habitat, but also threatens food production.

 Most woodlots within the County are found along the Big and Little Darby Creeks.
 The areas where these creeks flow through unincorporated areas of Madison County have been designated as State Scenic Rivers, per the County's zoning code.
-A natural buffer of 120 feet is maintained along both sides of the waterway. taken when extracting these resources to ensure that underlying groundwater is not contaminated in the process.
-Limestone is also found in Madison County, but quarrying of this resource has not been a significant economic factor.
+A natural buffer of 120 feet is maintained along both sides of the waterway.